re-framejs/re-framejs/docs/Solve-the-CPU-hog-problem.md

 So close.
 But it still won’t work.
 There's a little wrinkle.

 That event handler for `:process-x` will indeed give back control to the browser.
-BUT, because of the way reagent works, that `assoc` on `db` won't trigger DOM updates until the next animation frame runs, which is 16ms away.
+BUT, because of the way reframe works, that `set` on `db` won't trigger DOM updates until the next animation frame runs, which is 16ms away.

 So, you will be yielding control to the browser, but for next 16ms